Python 3.11+

 ────────────────────────────────────────────────

-04 · Wire an Axon and Dendrite
+04 · Wire a Dendrite

-The Axon wraps the Neuron and gives it an identity on the bus.
-The Dendrite is the only component that touches the Synapse — it hosts the Axon, emits REGISTER / HEARTBEAT / DEREGISTER, and routes inbound TASKs.
+The Dendrite is the only component that touches the Synapse - it hosts the Axon, emits REGISTER / HEARTBEAT / DEREGISTER, and routes inbound TASKs.
+Run this in a second terminal; it registers and waits for tasks.

 worker.py

-from cosmonapse import Axon, Dendrite, connect_synapse
+from cosmonapse import Axon, Dendrite, Neuron, connect_synapse

 async def main():